BDC Hamburger Icon

 What is a P&L statement?

-A P&L statement is a financial report that summarizes a company’s revenue, expenses and profits or losses over a fiscal year or quarter.
-When you read a P&L statement, you’ll see whether the company can generate sales, manage expenses and earn a profit.
+A P&L statement is a financial report that summarizes a company’s revenue, expenses and profit or loss over a fiscal year or quarter.
+When you read a P&L statement, you’ll see whether the company is generating sales, managing expenses and earning a profit.

 Did You Know?Did you know